Great Gifts for the Holidays in Wine Country

 The thriving Railroad Square Historic District dates back nearly 50 years, when Western Farm Center opened as a feed and pet supply store in 1967.
 The neighborhood is older than that, of course, as the old Northwestern Pacific Railroad Train Depot welcomed its first trains in 1870 and the Hotel La Rose across the street was built in 1907.
 Today, the locally quarried stone depot and hotel are beautifully restored, and surrounded by dozens of stores ranging from Green Fish Trading (hand curated items from Asia), to Cast Away Yarn Shop (Malabrigo yarn and lace, hand spun and hand dyed in Urugua), to Whistlestop Antiques (delicate china tea cups).

 The Railroad Square district is on the west side of Highway 101, stretching roughly from Third to Seventh streets.

-Then hit the stores – there are nearly two dozen, such as Mr. Trombly's Tea offering specialty teas, vintage teapots, tea wear, linens and gifts; the lovely liquid jewelry by Studio Nouveau; nostalgic candies and toys from Sweets ‘n’ Stuff; and pretty much anything from Thistledown Antiques, “purveyors of the curiously collectible and fine antiques.”
+Then hit the stores – there are nearly two dozen, such as the lovely liquid jewelry by Studio Nouveau, and nostalgic candies and toys from Sweets 'n' Stuff.

 Duncans Mills is located on Highway 116 along the Russian River between Guerneville and Jenner, approximately 25 miles west of Santa Rosa and four miles inland from the coast.